I am afraid of cows.

 Bulls scare me even more.
 Yet you can’t go far in Ireland without encountering them.

-I met these at Grainne’s grave at Shee Beag.
-They were unnecessarily attentive, in my opinion.
+I met this bunch (first picture) at Grainne’s grave at Shee Beag.
+They were unnecessarily and unnervingly attentive, in my opinion.

 Today, cattle are big business in Ireland.
 As of 2012, there were 139,000 farms in Ireland, 110,000 farming 6.6 million cattle.

 In ancient Ireland, although the numbers may have been smaller, cattle were just as important.
 In pre-Christian days, a person’s wealth was measured not in currency (they had none), or in land, but in the number of cattle one owned.
 Interestingly, the unit used to measure the value of cattle was known as cumal, the same word used for a female slave.

 Cattle raiding was a way of life to the early Irish people.
 It was seen as sport, an opportunity to show off one’s prowess, acquire wealth, and dominate one’s enemies.
 A newly appointed King was expected to lead his men in a raid following his inauguration as a celebration.